thingsboard/thingsboard.github.io/_includes/docs/user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-2.md

 Now that we've completed the preparatory steps, it's time to add the Image Map widget itself.
 In this widget we will use the "[Device search query](/docs/{{docsPrefix}}user-guide/ui/aliases/#device-search-query){:target="_blank"}" alias type.
 This alias allows displaying devices of specified device types (device profiles) to a specified level that are linked to the root entity.
 In our case, the root entity is the selected office.

-- Go to the office state and enter dashboard editing mode;
+- Go to the "office" state and enter dashboard editing mode;
 - Click the "Add widget" button at the top of the screen;
 - Select the "Image Map" widget from the "Maps" widgets bundle;
 - Now we need to add a new alias.
 In the "Alias" field, enter a name for it - "Office sensors", and click "Create a new one";
-- Select the filter type "Device search query," enable the option "Use dashboard state entity as root," set "Max relation level" to 1, relation type to "Contains," and list the device types: "smart sensor", "energy sensor", and "water sensor.
+- Select the alias type "Device search query", turn on the option "Use dashboard state entity as root", set "Max relation level" to 1, relation type to "Contains", and list the device types: "smart-sensor", "energy-sensor", and "water-sensor.
 Click "Add";
-- Add data keys: "xPos", "yPos", and "type";
+- Add "xPos", "yPos", and "type" as data keys;

 {% include images-gallery.html imageCollection="adding-image-map-widget-1" %}

+The "Appearance" tab:

-- Now, set the [previously uploaded office plan image](#upload-building-plan-image) as the background of the widget:
+- Set the [previously uploaded office plan image](#upload-office-plan-image) as the background of the widget:
   - Navigate to the "Appearance" tab, and scroll to the "Map provider settings" section;
-  - For the "Image URL source entity alias", specify "Selected entity".
+  - Specify "Selected entity" as the image URL source entity alias.
 This setting ensures that the widget uses the image linked to the selected office;
-  - For the "Image URL source entity attribute", specify the attribute "office-plan".
+  - Specify the "office-plan" as the image URL source entity attribute.
 This is the attribute where the link to the office plan image is stored;

 Now, whenever you select a specific office, the widget will automatically fetch and display the associated office plan image from the "office-plan" attribute.

 {% include images-gallery.html imageCollection="adding-image-map-widget-2" %}

 - Scroll to the "Label" section.
 Here you can change the style of the label that is displayed above the marker.
-Please copy the label content from the documentation and insert it into the label field of the widget:
+Please copy the label content from the documentation and insert it into the label field of the widget.

+The label text used in the example:

 ```text
 <div style='position: relative; white-space: nowrap; text-align: center; font-size: 14px; top: 2px;'><span style='margin-left: -500%;'></span><div style='border: 2px solid #00695c; border-radius: 10px; color: #000; background-color: #fff;  padding-left: 12px; padding-right: 12px; padding-top: 4px; padding-bottom: 4px;'>${entityLabel}</div></div>